-A leading energy industry partnership is investigating the opportunity for offshore wind to power the production of green hydrogen on an industrial scale on the island of Flotta in Orkney, Scotland.
+A leading energy industry partnership is pursuing the opportunity for offshore wind to power the production of green hydrogen on an industrial scale on the island of Flotta in Orkney, Scotland.

-They have submitted a proposal to the Crown Estate Scotland’s offshore wind leasing round (ScotWind) to develop the N1 plan option area west of Orkney.
-If successful, their proposal – called the West of Orkney Windfarm – could deliver part of its low carbon capacity to the proposed Flotta Hydrogen Hub.
+OWPL has been successful in Crown Estate Scotland’s offshore wind leasing round and offered the opportunity to develop the N1 plan option area west of Orkney.
+OWPL’s West of Orkney Windfarm, could deliver renewable power to a proposed green hydrogen production facility at the Flotta Terminal.